-Whether teaching one of her school's 5 big bands, or serving on state or national jazz organization boards, Bethany has a passion for jazz education.
-She spends her time working with and bringing professionals in to work with her students, sharing the stories of her classroom with the community and around the world through conferences, and lending resources to anyone interested in having a higher comfort level in front of a jazz band.
-She has developed an extensive warm-up package including engaging students in singing, dancing, long-tones, different scale modes, tuning, quoting blues vocabulary, and a variety of options integrating improvisation into the first part of each rehearsal.
+Whether teaching one of her school's 6 big bands, or serving on state or national jazz organization boards, Bethany has a passion for jazz education.
+She spends her time working with and bringing in professionals to work with her students, sharing the stories of her classroom with the community and around the world through conferences, and lending resources to anyone interested in increasing their comfort level in front of a jazz band.
+She has developed an extensive warm-up package including engaging students in singing, dancing, long-tones, different scale modes, tuning, quoting blues vocabulary, and a variety of options integrating improvisation, student engagement, and leadership development into the daily rehearsal.

-In addition to her own classroom, Bethany has enjoyed partnering with Monika Herzig to organize the annual Indiana Jazz Girls Day, a series of free concerts and clinics for girls grades 7-12 around the state with other guest musicians from Indiana, New York City, and California.
+In addition to her own classroom, Bethany has partnered with Monika Herzig to organize the annual Indiana Jazz Girls Day, a series of free concerts and clinics for girls grades 7-12 around the state with other guest musicians from Indiana, New York City, and California.
 She has contributed articles to publications including the Indiana MEA "INform" Magazine (Vol 75, Issue 3), the NAfME "Teaching Music" Magazine (January 2022), and was featured alongside other jazz educators in the April/May 2022 edition of the "Instrumentalist" national publication.
 In the "Play Jazz" method book series by Josh Weirich and Ryan Fraley, Bethany contributed the chapter on bass tips for young players.

-Bethany is a Lilly Teacher Creativity Fellow, and has the distinguished honor of earning 2 coveted grants, 7 years apart.
+Bethany is a Lilly Teacher Creativity Fellow, and has the distinguished honor of earning 2 coveted grants.
 Her grants took her to New York City & New Orleans in 2011, and to Salvador & Rio de Janeiro in 2019.
 The experiences during both grants have transformed and propelled her teaching with new approaches, genres, techniques, and even renewed love for the craft of teaching.